christiansteinert/shantideva/README.md

 * webapp-build.sh generates the content for the single-page web application.
 The output folder is app/shantideva-phonegap/
 * android_build.sh triggers the build process of the Android application
 * android_run.sh triggers the build process of the Android application and then runs the app in the Android emulator
+* ios_build.sh triggers the build process of the iOS application
+* ios_run.sh triggers the build process of the iOS application and then runs the app in the iOS Simulator